 This service will control any instance of VLC player on the network with the telnet interface activated.
 To activate the telnet interface on your VLC Player please read the official VLC documentation.
 Also remember to add a firewall rule allowing inbound connections for the port used in the device running VLC.

 In case the VLC is running on a host with a locale other than English, you may get some errors during the volume change.

 This is related to the different use of the decimal separator in other countries.

 en_US before starting VLC.

-You can run a VLC Media Player on your Home Assistant installation using the a community provided add-on.
+You can run a VLC Media Player on your Home Assistant installation using the official VLC add-on.

 Using it you can play files on the local network, Internet or files and playlist locally saved to the